2ndsleep/2ndsleep.github.io/_posts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

 ### Create Static Web App

-Now we're going to add the definition for our Static Web App and do this all over again.
+Now we're going to add the definition for our Static Web App and run the Terraform commands all over again.
 Add this to your *main.tf* file:

 ``` terraform
 resource "azurerm_static_site" "public_site" {